Solo Travel in Barbados

 One of the things to do in Bridgetown Barbados is to take yourself on your self-guided walk here, past British colonial architecture and St Michael’s Cathedral.
 See the bronze statue of Lord Nelson in National Heroes Square which used to be called Trafalgar Square (not to be confused with the one in London).
 The square was renamed in honour of the 10 national heroes of Barbados.
 Admire the historic Parliament buildings opposite and the white dolphin fountain, before walking along the promenade and watching the sun go down at the harbour.

 Barbados has their own highlands, aptly named the Scotland District with farmlands and rock formations dating back millions of years.
 But this isn’t the only region on the island with ties to the United Kingdom.
 Speightstown in the northwest is twinned with Reading in the UK.
 Here you can wander around colonial buildings in one of the island’s major towns, see the fishermen with their daily catch in the jetty, and learn more about the island’s slave history and production of sugar cane at Arlington House.

 Rediscovered in 1970, Harrison’s Cave, named after Thomas Harrison who owned the land in the early 1700s, is one of the island’s top attractions.
 What makes this cave so special is that the only way to discover these impressive formations (some of which are thought to be 7000 years old), is on an electric tram which takes you through the one-mile cave system on an educational ride.

-Through dark tunnels you pass formations such as ‘the altar,’ and ‘the chandelier’ before you arrive at the impressive lit Great Hall.
-There are no shortage of stalactites and stalagmites here and Harrison’s Cave even has its own lake and waterfall within its limestone caverns.
+Through dark tunnels, you pass formations such as ‘the altar,’ and ‘the chandelier’ before you arrive at the impressive lit Great Hall.
+There is no shortage of stalactites and stalagmites here and Harrison’s Cave even has its own lake and waterfall within its limestone caverns.